Learning through Probing: a decentralized reinforcement learning architecture for social dilemmas: Preliminaries

-From here, we can see clearly that the Q-value is optimal assuming the distribution over states remains the same.
-This is sensible in single-agent games but not in multi-agent settings since we expect the state distribution to change as agents learn.
-Agent-tracking methods expand on this, conditioning the transition to $s'$ on both the agent's own action as well as any opponent's actions.
+From our definition of the optimal value function, we can derive that $V^{*} = \max_{a} Q^*(s, a)$ and therefore, $\pi^{*} = \argmax_{\pi} Q^\pi(s, a)$.
+The optimal policy is therefore the policy that chooses the action with the highest Q-value at every state.
+However, we can see clearly in \eqref{optimal-q} that the optimal Q-value is subject to state transition distribution remaining the same.
+This is sensible in single-agent games but not in multi-agent settings since we expect the state distribution to change as agents change their behavior and therefore affect the resulting state transitions as they are learning.
+Agent-tracking methods expand on this, conditioning the transition to $s'$ on both the agent's own action as well as any opponent's actions in order to better approximate their Q-values, however, as we will see, they fail to achieve the desired solution for cooperation-type games like the IPD.